Supreme Court nominee Barrett says personal views will not affect her decisions on abortion, health care

 But her legal critiques of opinions upholding the ACA have been well-publicized.
 One piece of writing that has gotten a close look is a 2017 essay that Barrett penned for a Notre Dame Law School journal in which she argued that Chief Justice John G. Roberts Jr., who wrote the majority opinion when the Supreme Court upheld the constitutionality of the health-care law in 2012, “pushed the Affordable Care Act beyond its plausible meaning to save the statute.”

-In the hearing, Barrett — who serves as a judge on the U.S. 7th Circuit Court of Appeals — disagreed with the assertion that her writings amounted to an attack on Roberts, who would be among a small circle of colleagues for Barrett if she is confirmed as expected by the Republican-controlled Senate in coming weeks.
+In the hearing, Barrett — who serves as a judge on the U.S. Court of Appeals for the 7th Circuit — disagreed with the assertion that her writings amounted to an attack on Roberts, who would be among a small circle of colleagues for Barrett if she is confirmed as expected by the Republican-controlled Senate in coming weeks.

 “For those to be fighting words, I think you would have to assume that my critique of the reasoning reflects a hostility to the act that would cause me to approach a case involving the ACA with hostility and looking for a way to take it down,” Barrett said.
 “I can promise you that that is not my view.”

+Among the Democrats who pressed Barrett on health care was Sen. Kamala D. Harris (Calif.), the party’s vice-presidential nominee who mostly reiterated earlier questions about the judge’s views on the ACA.
+Refraining from taking an aggressive, prosecutorial tone that had become her trademark in Senate hearings, Harris asked Barrett whether, before she was nominated by the president, she had seen Trump’s statements about his preference for jurists who oppose the health-care law.

+Barrett said she didn’t recall seeing them and added: “I hope the committee would trust in my integrity.”

-Democrats repeatedly questioned Barrett about her views on abortion rights.
+Democrats also repeatedly questioned Barrett about her views on abortion rights.
 She appeared to espouse a more conservative perspective than that of Trump’s other Supreme Court nominees, saying that Roe v.
 Wade was not in a small category of “super precedents” because there are still legal challenges and disagreements about the 1973 decision.

 Her predecessors, Justices Neil M. Gorsuch and Brett M. Kavanaugh, have co-authored a book titled “The Law of Judicial Precedent” that says Roe has been called a “super precedent” because it has survived dozens of attempts to overturn it and it has been used to underpin Supreme Court decisions that protected gay rights and the right to die, according to a copy of the book.